 How to Treat Negative Body Image

 In treatment, one strategy to address negative body image is cognitive behavior therapy (CBT), during which the individual is asked to identify any distortions in their thinking about their bodies.
 For example, are they evaluating their body using all or nothing or black and white standards?
 Additionally, the work might focus on redefining what a person finds valuable in their life that have nothing to do with appearance.
 Finally, during treatment, social media and the messages from our environment about what a person should look like are challenged.

 Often, the first issues addressed when a person presents for eating disorder treatment are a reduction in the eating disorder behaviors, such as restricting, or bingeing and purging.
 It’s vital to include body image improvement from the start as well to avoid any potential recovery obstacles that could result in relapse.

-If you or your loved one is struggling with a negative body image and an eating disorder, contact Aster Springs today at 804-415-7603.
+If you or your loved one is struggling with a negative body image and an eating disorder, find the location nearest you today.
 We’re here to help.